SirMashedPotato/Mashed_Bloodmoon/Steam/description.md

 [list]
 BongBong, Theo, Aludis, Aquiles, charybdis6404, Fabricator General, Roque the Rogue [/list]
+[*]To OttersHoldHands for reminding me of something I didn't test.
 [*]And to Ranger Rick for being neat
 [/list]